rogawdi/NSCLC-Medicaid-Expansion/README.md

 Generalized Difference-in-Differences Analysis with Propensity Score Matching from the SEER database

 This repository contains R code and related materials for the study:
-"Effects of State-Wide Medicaid Expansion on Resectable Non–Small Cell Lung Cancer Survival"
+"Effect of State-Wide Medicaid Expansion on Resectable Non–Small Cell Lung Cancer Survival"

 This study used SEER data (2006–2019) and a quasi-experimental, generalized difference-in-differences approach to evaluate whether state-level Medicaid expansion was associated with improved 2-year survival and early-stage diagnosis among patients with resectable non-small cell lung cancer (NSCLC).